-- Breeding animals in school is not advisable as the environment is not ideal for the mother to give birth and rear her young (small animals such as rabbits and hamsters will eat their young if they are stressed).
-There is added responsibility for the staff involved and then the rehoming of the offspring can be problematic. - Nocturnal animals such as hamsters should be left in a quiet place during daylight and so may not make suitable school animals.
+- Breeding pets in school is not advisable as the environment is not ideal for the mother to give birth and rear her young (small pets such as rabbits and hamsters will eat their young if they are stressed).
+There is added responsibility for the staff involved and then the rehoming of the offspring can be problematic. - Nocturnal pets such as hamsters should be left in a quiet place during daylight and so may not make suitable school pets.